 Here’s some information on what it is like to work in the Williams College Economics Department, and various sources of support and funding that are available to help you succeed as a teacher and researcher:

 - Our standard teaching load in Economics at Williams College is two courses per semester.
 Economics senior faculty also teach a Winter Study course every other year.
-All junior faculty and most senior faculty in Economics are offered the opportunity to teach a double-prep of a core course (intro micro or macro, intermediate micro or macro, or econometrics), so a typical teaching load would be two sections of the same core required course in one semester, and two electives in the other.
+All junior faculty and most senior faculty in Economics are offered the opportunity to teach a double-prep of a core course (intro micro or macro, intermediate micro or macro, or econometrics), so a typical teaching load would be two sections of the same core required course (either taught together in one semester, or spread out across the two semesters), and two electives.

 - Economics faculty who are interested in development and public policy often get the opportunity to teach one (or possibly two) of their courses to masters students from Center for Development Economics (CDE), or to a mix of CDE and undergraduate students.